Johann Jakob Froberger: Harpsichord suites and programmatic pieces

 Froberger's allemandes abandon the original dance's rhythmic scheme almost completely, abounding in short gestures, figures, ornaments and runs typical of style brisé.
 Like Chambonnières, Froberger avoids emphasizing internal cadences, or indeed anything that would hint at any sort of regularity; unlike him, Froberger tends to use faster sixteenth-note figurations and melodies.
 Most of the courantes are in 6/4 time with occasional hemiolas and the eighth-note motion typical of the courante.
 Some of the others, however, are in 3/2 time, twice slower and moving in quarter notes.
 Still others are in 3/4 time and closely resemble the Italian corrente of the time.
-The sarabandes are mostly in 3/2 time and employ a 1+1/2 rhythm pattern, rather than the standard sarabande rhythm with the accent on the second beat.
+The sarabandes are mostly in 3/2 time and employ a whole note–half note rhythmic pattern, rather than the standard sarabande rhythm with the accent on the second beat.
 The gigues are almost invariably fugal, either in compound (6/8) or triple (3/4) meter; different sections may use different motifs, and occasionally the first section's subject is inverted for another section.
 Bizarrely, a few gigues use dotted rhythms in 4/4 time, and a couple feature exquisite rhapsodic 4/4 endings.

-Some of the works feature written indications such as "f" and "piano" (to notate an echo effect), "doucement" ("gently") an "avec discrétion" (expressive rubato).
+Some of the works feature written indications such as "f" and "piano" (to notate an echo effect), "doucement" ("gently") and "avec discrétion" (expressive rubato).
 In some of the sources such markings are particularly abundant, and the newly (2004) discovered Berlin Sing-Akademie SA 4450 manuscript adds similar indications to free sections in organ toccatas.
 Some suites feature doubles; in a few, the courante is a derivative of the allemande (although this is rare; more often Froberger unites the two dances by giving them somewhat similar beginnings, but keeps the rest of the material different).
 Suite no. 6 from Libro Secondo is actually a set of variations subtitled Auff der Mayerin, and one of the more popular Froberger works, although it is clearly an early work and not comparable to the late suites either in technique or in expression.